maciejjedrzejczyk/ffxaisidebar/README.md

 - **Customizable Settings**: Configure your LLM endpoint, model, and system prompts
 - **Auto-summarize**: Option to automatically summarize pages when they load
 - **Clean Interface**: Sidebar design that doesn't interfere with browsing
+- **Context Management**: Automatically resets context when switching between tabs or navigating to new pages
+- **Conversation Reset**: Easily reset the current conversation and reload page content with a single click

 ## Prerequisites